Karayakupovo culture

-Karayakupovo culture was an archaeological culture in the Southern Ural.
-The researchers of Karayakupovo culture together with Kushnarenkovo archaeological culture think these the Ugrians, the ancestors of the Hungarians or ancient Bashkirs.

-Karayakupovo culture fits into the edge of the historic Bashkortostan 9th-10th centuries.
-Sometimes it is called the culture of early Bashkirs.
+Karayakupovo culture was an archaeological culture in the Southern Urals.
+The Karayakupovo culture together with Kushnarenkovo archaeological culture are thought to be the archaeological manifestation of the Ugrians, the ancestors of the Hungarians.
+Alternatively, they may represent ancient Bashkirs., as the Karayakupovo culture occupied the edge of historic Bashkortostan in 9th-10th centuries.

 The cultural dwellings

-Karayakupovskoe, Old Kalmashevskoe, Chatrinskoe, Taptykovskoe, Kushnarenkovskoe, Chukraklinskoe, Duvaneyskoe, Sasykulskoe, Davlekanovskiy etc. settlements.
+Remains of the culture have been found in Karayakupovskoe, Old Kalmashevskoe, Chatrinskoe, Taptykovskoe, Kushnarenkovskoe, Chukraklinskoe, Duvaneyskoe, Sasykulskoe, Davlekanovskiy etc. settlements.

-Area of the dwellings of 1 000 square meters.
-They are located on high ground, were reinforced by one or two low walls and moats.
+The area of the dwellings was about 1,000 square meters.
+They were located on high ground and were reinforced by one or two low walls and moats.

 Ritual cremation

 The culture is also represented by earthen mounds with a diameter of 8–10 m and a height of 40–60 cm over the graves.
-Near the graves and within them there are traces of ritual burial horse (skins, heads and four legs).
+Near the graves and within them there are traces of ritually buried horse (skins, heads and four legs).
 People were buried in wooden coffins.

-The bottom is littered coffins, woolen cloth.
-Coffins before lowering into the grave for holding of the fire.
+In the bottom of the graves are littered coffins and woolen cloth.
+Coffins held fire before being lowered into the grave.
 This simulated ritual cremation.
-The feet of the dead is often associated with ropes - to the dead man could not stand up and do harm to survivors.
-On the coffin and put leather bridle sets.
-Sometimes near the grave dug pits for placing caches in them saddle and bridle sets.
+The feet of the dead are often found with ropes - presumably so the dead could not stand up and do harm to the living.
+On the coffin are sometimes found leather bridle sets.
+Sometimes pits were dug near the grave as caches for saddle and bridle sets.